degod/avitech-test/README.md

 - Generate a PDF file from the entire simulated email chain.
 - The resulting PDF file should be approximately 70MB in size.

+## Specifications

+Below are the specifications of dependencies:

+- Laravel version 12
+- PHP version 8.2 or later
+- Laravel Snappy
+- Setasign FPDF

+Before you start, ensure you have the following installed:

+- Docker (up-to-date will be just fine)
+- PHP version 8.3 or later
+- Web browser
+- Shell terminal environment

 ## Setting up the project locally

 Before you start, ensure you have the following installed: